eggheadio-projects/the-beginners-guide-to-react/25-http.md

         if (!pokemonName) {
           return;
         }
-        // Calking fetchPokemos and setting state for the data fetchPokemon(pokemonName).then(pokemonData => {
+        // Calling fetchPokemon and setting state for the data fetchPokemon(pokemonName).then(pokemonData => {
           setPokemon(pokemonData);
         });